Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Emergent evolving wave function and field operators

-We continue to explore emergent quantum systems whose wave function by construction is a low-resolution representation of a generic distribution.
-In this section we manifestly see that these emergent systems automatically possess such standard quantum-field-theoretical ingredients as a complex wave function, dynamical field operators (acting linearly on the wave function), and probability-related Hermitian product of the emergent quantum states of the field operators.
-We also consider a simple example of dynamical evolution for such a system.
-This example cannot describe a reasonable physical world but based on it we will find phenomenologically suitable emergent systems in subsequent Secs.~\ref{sec_gauge_fields}-\ref{sec_why_the}.
+We continue to explore emergent quantum systems whose evolving wave functions consist of alternate presentations~$\psi(q)$ of the smoothed (coarse-grained) generic discrete distribution~$\dist(Q)$.
+This section will show that the emergent systems automatically possess a \emph{complex} wave function, local field operators, and probability-related Hermitian product for the wave function's dynamically isolated Everett branches, becoming quantum states.
+The section will also present a simple example of quantum field evolution constructed from alternate presentations of the static distribution.
+This example cannot describe any physical world by the reasons stated at the end of the section.
+Yet based on it, subsequent \scts{sec_gauge_fields}-\ref{sec_why_the} will identify physically viable emergent quantum fields.